Lab 5: Keyboard Surfin'

 Type keys on the PS/2 keyboard and the program should print the scancodes received.
 If you aren't getting events, check your wiring.

 Note that scancodes are not ASCII characters.
 Instead, these values relate to the physical placement of the key on the keyboard.
 Inside the keyboard, there's a 2-D matrix of wires that generates the scancode for a given key.
-Your keyboard driver will implement the logic to lookup that scancode and produce the appropriate ASCII character.

 Each key press and key release is reported as a distinct action.
 Press a key; the keyboard sends a scancode.
 Release the key; the keyboard sends another scancode; this code is same as the first one, except it is one byte longer: it has a leading 0xF0.
 Tap the z key now.
 The keyboard sends 0x1A on key press, followed by 0xF0 0x1A on key release.